bleaktwig/yuadrem-wiki/docs/kins/hume.md

 Inside the Fesh Peninsula, thulk from Gronselar conquered the easternmost peninsula, establishing their nation in territories claimed from Ushpavam<!-- TODO.
 Link. -->.
 Some kulbaba from the Dentralin Chiefdom<!-- TODO.
 Link. --> also  settled the region, becoming part of the Sumi of Fremit<!-- TODO.
 Link. --> and establishing temples in the Saefel Canyon<!-- TODO.
 Link. -->.

 The dral were the last to leave the grasp of Et.
 They migrated to the desert of Zoedrem, also separating into chiefdoms.
 Not many of them remain, but some did enter the Fesh Peninsula traveling together with the bughna.

+### Clothing
+Irds were said to have been cursed with feathers when they fled the War of Autumn.
+While today they don't grow feathers, a common feature in ird attire is the usage of plumage in their clothing.
+Before the Penance, the color of their clothes depended on their ethnicity.
+Now, colorful feathers are usually only used in traditional rituals, as most fear the effect the colors may have on their bodies.

+Thulk, who settled in cold climates, used to wear vermilion fabrics with complex patterns above many layers of fur.
+Nowadays, while their attires are lighter, they keep this color despite the change in environment.
+Dral, used to the desert of Zoedrem<!--TODO:LINK--->, wore simple cyan and mint clothing to cool them and give them speed.
+The kulbaba in contrast often kept the colorful patterns from their old traditions, recently adapted to fibers rather than feathers.

 ### Traditions and Religion
 **Competitions.**